KaratziasK/Deque/README.md

 # CircularArrayQueue Project
-**NOTE:** This project was part of a university course on Operating Systems at Harokopio University of Athens.
+**NOTE:** This project was part of a university course on Data Structures at Harokopio University of Athens.
 This project was a collaborative effort with my fellow students:
 - Christos Kalamatianos
 - Xenofontas Marketakis